Jarrod Parker: Oakland Athletics

 During the 2013 season, Parker set a franchise record nineteen consecutive starts without a loss.
 He finished the season with a record of 12-8 and an era of 3.97.
 He was also the starter of Game 3 of the ALDS going 5 innings with his first postseason win.

-Parker was projected to be named A's opening day starter for the 2014 season, but it was announced on March 17, 2014 that Parker would undergo his second Tommy John surgery, which would cause him to miss the 2014 season.
+Parker was projected to be named the A's Opening Day starter for the 2014 season, but it was announced on March 17, 2014, that Parker would undergo his second Tommy John surgery, which would cause him to miss the 2014 season.

 In 2015, while pitching in a rehab assignment, Parker fractured his elbow, which led to surgery.

 In March 2016, Parker once again fractured his elbow and underwent surgery on April 1.

 Parker was outrighted to the Triple-A Nashville Sounds on October 7, 2016, and he then elected free agency.

 Retirement

 Parker announced his retirement from baseball on February 13, 2018.
 Parker said he'd look to work in the health industry, potentially serving as a rehab coordinator for players returning from injury.